2021: New Year, Greener Year

 - We have a great ‘freecycle’ system in our area.
 We’ve created a Whatsapp group of our street and the two streets on either side and most things people don’t want get ‘swapped’ on there.
 Also our local ‘Reduce, Reuse, Recycle’ Facebook group is great for swapping, selling or buying items second-hand.
 My elder son got a bigger bike for £50 and we sold little one’s bike for £30 (he gets his brother’s hand-me-down bike, such is the lot of the second child!) so it only cost us £20 to upgrade bikes the two boys!
 I even swapped my kids’ outgrown Hunter wellies for two bottles of wine 🙂

 I was horrified to learn that a lot of brands (even designer ones) send returned goods to landfill, So for 2020, I pledged not to shop online as much for clothes – then of course 2020 happened, so I didn’t shop for many clothes at all!
 Except for some ‘Zoom’ tops of course.
-My red dresses, bought for the speaking gigs I had planned after my book launch are all still on hangers with tags…I hope I still fit them in 2021!
+My red dresses, bought for the speaking gigs I had planned after my book launch are all still on hangers with tags…I guess it’s like a whole new wardrobe for when the world returns to a semblance of sociable again.

 Did you know that up to 95% of fabrics that go into landfill could be either re-worn or recycled?
 We reuse or recycle all of ours: